staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/certificates.md

 You can also add a custom CA certificate to Postman.
 If an endpoint uses a certificate that's registered with an internal certificate registry, requests sent from Postman will fail with a "self signed certificate" error.
 Adding a custom CA certificate will enable you to send requests to the endpoint without needing to [turn off SSL verification](#troubleshooting-certificate-errors).

+> If you're using the Postman web app to add and manage certificates, you must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent).

 ## Contents

 * [Managing certificates](#managing-certificates)